 7. Make a continuous circle.
 Start in a spiral and work your way around and around.
 Each day can have as many stitches as you like, and from what I’ve seen the number of 50 stitches per day makes for a nice size blanket.

-And last but definitely not least, check out Amy’s gorgeous Tunisian version.
-I LOVE this, Amy!
+And last but definitely not least, check out Amy’s gorgeous Tunisian version using the pattern from TL Yarn crafts.
+I LOVE this!